KeesHiemstra/KNMI/WeatherMonitor/README.md

 #### Wish list

 - [ ] Update the graph automatically.
+- [ ] Window to add and edit the forecast.
 - [X] Graph for the todays temperature and compare with the temperature with yesterday.